MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-prediction-api-overview.md

 # Prediction API overview

 The Prediction API is the latest addition to the collection of Machine Learning APIs that are embedded in [!INCLUDE [prod_short](includes/prod_short.md)].
-It first and foremost supports the **Late Payment Prediction** extension (LINK).
+It first and foremost supports the **Late Payment Prediction** extension <!-- link -->.
 However, it can be used to solve other problems with regression or classification.
-For example, in our “Christmas Apparel Demo” <link>, we used the Prediction API to build a classification model that allocates each item to one of three classes based on the expected sales volume.
+For example, in our “Christmas Apparel Demo” <!-- <link> -->, we used the Prediction API to build a classification model that allocates each item to one of three classes based on the expected sales volume.
 We could also use the Prediction API to build a model that predicts customer churn, quote conversion, or shipment delay.

 The classification is a typical problem that can be solved with machine learning, and there are multiple techniques to do that.
-If you read the previous article (LINK), you know that we used the Custom Vision service to train an image classification model based on the provided images and tags.
+If you read [Forecasting API overview](ml-forecasting-api-overview.md) article, you know that we used the Custom Vision service to train an image classification model based on the provided images and tags.

 The Prediction API is another tool that works on a different type of training dataset.
-As you already know, the training dataset contains one or more features and a label.
-We hadn’t specified features for the Custom Vision model, because, for images, 1 pixel is usually 1 feature (grayscale) or 3 features (RGB).
+As introduced in the [Forecasting API overview](ml-forecasting-api-overview.md) article, the training dataset contains one or more features and a label.
+We didn’t specify features for the Custom Vision model, because, for images, one pixel is usually one feature (grayscale) or three features (RGB).
 However, if we want to build a classification model for sales volume, we must define our own features, such as price, gender, sleeve length, and so on.

 All logic of the Prediction API is concentrated in the [ML Prediction Management](/dynamics365/business-central/application/base-application/codeunit/system.ai.ml-prediction-management) codeunit (ID=2003) and has the following methods: